Analytical Formulation and Field-Theoretic Simulation of Sequence-Specific Phase Separation of Proteinlike Heteropolymers with Short- and Long-Spatial-Range Interactions

 Sequence-dependent effects are exhibited by the correlation functions and the PMFs.
 While the sequences LS1 and LS2 behave very similarly (blue and orange curves essentially overlap in Fig.~8b--e), the diblock sequence LS3 stands out clearly by forming denser condensates than both LS1 and LS2 (at small $r$, the red curve is higher than the orange and blue curves for correlation functions in Fig.~8b; and the red curve is lower than the orange and blue curves for PMFs in Fig.~8d).
 We also find that the LS3 condensate possesses a more heterogeneous internal structure with distinct sub-regions populated predominantly by either L or S residues.
 This feature can be seen in the simulation snapshots in Figs.~9 and 10, which depict the real component of the field operators

 for the number density of L and S residues (the Kronecker $\delta_{r,r'}=1$ for $r=r'$ and $\delta_{r,r'}=0$ for $r\neq r'$).
 To facilitate visualization of the condensate structure, the snapshots in Fig.~9 are averaged over $10^3$ consecutive CL time steps.
-Fig.~10 provide cross-sectional views through the center of mass of each of the snapshots in Fig.~9.
+Fig.~10 provides cross-sectional views through the center of mass of each of the snapshots in Fig.~9.
 Leucine and serine densities are represented by contours in Fig.~10 following the style introduced by Fig.~3 of ref.~\citen{Pal2021}.
 The contour plots in Fig.~10 demonstrate a marked increased degree of structural heterogeneity of the LS3 condensate relative to the LS1 and LS2 condensates.
 For LS3, the serine (polar) residues are predominantly on the outside whereas the leucine (hydrophobic) residues are predominantly inside.
-This phenomenon is reminiscent of micellar structure and, in this regard, consistent with the simulated structure of the corresponding hydrophobic-polar sequence in ref.~\citen{Statt2020}. \\
+This phenomenon is reminiscent of micellar structure and, in this regard, consistent with the simulated structure of the corresponding hydrophobic-polar sequence in ref.~\citen{Statt2020}.
+A similar behavior has been observed in Monte-Carlo simulations of 10mer hydrophobic-polar sequences, where the sequence of alternating hydrophobic-polar residues underwent LLPS whereas the diblock condensate exhibited micellar structure instead.\cite{irback2020} \\